Railway Group D 2026 – CBT Syllabus, Exam Pattern, Physical Test & Complete Selection Guide

 Topic Key Concepts

-Matter and Its States Solids, liquids, gases, changes of state
+Matter and Its States Solids, liquids, gases, changes of state, sublimation

-Periodic Table First 20 elements, groups and periods, valency
+Periodic Table First 20 elements, groups and periods, valency, classification

-Chemical Reactions Types — combination, decomposition, displacement, redox
+Chemical Reactions Combination, decomposition, displacement, double displacement, redox

-Acids, Bases and Salts pH scale, common acids and bases, neutralisation
+Acids, Bases and Salts pH scale (0–14), common acids and bases, neutralisation, important salts

-Carbon and Its Compounds Hydrocarbons, basic organic chemistry, soaps and detergents
+Carbon and Its Compounds Hydrocarbons (alkanes, alkenes, alkynes), functional groups, soaps and detergents

 Topic Key Concepts

-Diseases Bacterial, viral, protozoan diseases — causes and prevention
+Diseases Bacterial, viral, protozoan diseases — causes, symptoms, prevention

-Subject 4: General Awareness & Current Affairs (20 Questions, 20 Marks)
+General Awareness and Current Affairs — 20 Questions

 Topic Expected Questions